Ever feel like you’re caught in a tug-of-war?

 Here’s a question we never seem to agree on within the SEO community.

-Do outbound links have a positive or negative impact on SEO?
+Do outbound links have a positive or negative impact on search engine optimization?

 Outbound links are great for SEO.
 I always link to authoritative sources when I write a blog post (not crowd-written content like Wikipedia).